nodejs/node/doc/api/dgram.markdown

 * `rinfo` Object.
 Remote address information

-Emitted when a new datagram is available on a socket.  `msg` is a `Buffer` and `rinfo` is an object with the sender's address information:
+Emitted when a new datagram is available on a socket.  `msg` is a `Buffer` and `rinfo` is an object with the sender’s address information:

     socket.on('message', function(msg, rinfo) {
       console.log('Received %d bytes from %s:%d\n',